 Why are retainers needed?

-After orthodontic treatment, when your retainers are moved, your teeth can shift out of position if they are not stabilized.
-Retainers stabilize teeth in their corrected, ideal positions so that the jaw bone and gum surrounding the teeth have an opportunity to adapt to the treatment changes.
+After orthodontic treatment, when your braces are removed, your teeth can shift out of position if they are not stabilised.
+Retainers stabilise teeth in their corrected, ideal positions so that the jaw bone and gum surrounding the teeth have an opportunity to adapt to the treatment changes.
 If you don’t wear retainers the irregularity of your teeth is likely to relapse to some degree, and it will be very hard to correct again.
 Wearing retainers exactly as instructed is the best guarantee of keeping your teeth straight for a lifetime.

 What kinds of retainers are there?

 Retainers are either removable or fixed to your teeth.
 Removable retainers can be made either from wires and hard plastic (where you only see a thin horizontal wire on the front of your teeth), or from soft clear plastic (which fits over your teeth a little like a mouthguard).
-Fixed or bonded retainers are made from a fine piece of special wire that is stuck to the back of the teeth so that it is not visible from the front.
-Having taken various factors into consideration, your orthodontist will determine which retainer or combination of retainers is suitable for your teeth.
+A fixed or bonded retainer is made from a fine piece of special wire that is stuck to the back of the teeth, so that it is not visible from the front.

 How much and for how long do I need to wear my retainers?

 Removable retainers should be worn every night for the first year, phasing down to every other night for the next year, and eventually 2 nights a week.
 You should then keep wearing your removable retainers 2 nights a week for as long as possible; in other words for as long as you want your teeth to remain straight!
 This is called ‘indefinite retention’.
 Going on holiday is not an exception to this rule!
 Always store your retainers in a small rigid container which we will provide to avoid damage to, or loss of your retainer.
 Never wrap them up in tissue paper: it’s the easiest way of losing them!